Shinya Aoki: ONE Championship

 On June 27 it was revealed that Aoki had signed an exclusive contract with ONE Championship and would be making his debut at ONE Fighting Championship: Pride of a Nation in Manila on August 31.
 On August 16 it was revealed that Aoki would be fighting Arnaud Lepont in a lightweight super fight in the main event at ONE Fighting Championship: Rise of Kings He won the fight via triangle choke at the 1:25 point of the first round.

-Aoki faced Kotetsu Boku at ONE Fighting Championship: Kings and Champions on April 5, 2013 for the Lightweight Championship.
+Aoki faced Kotetsu Boku at ONE Fighting Championship: Kings and Champions on April 5, 2013, for the Lightweight Championship.
 He stated that win or lose, he will be dropping to the Featherweight division after the fight.
 Aoki defeated his opponent at 2:01 of the second round via rear-naked choke, successfully avenging his Evolve teammate Zorobabel Moreira.

-Aoki made his featherweight debut on October 18, 2013 at ONE FC: Total Domination when he took on Cody Stevens.
+Aoki made his featherweight debut on October 18, 2013, at ONE FC: Total Domination when he took on Cody Stevens.
 He won the fight via unanimous decision.

 Aoki later returned to lightweight and picked up a victory in the Inoki Bom-Ba-Ye promotion before successfully defending his ONE Lightweight World Championship against Kamal Shalorus by submission in the first round at ONE FC: Reign of Champions on August 29, 2014.

+On December 31, he submitted Yuki Yamamoto in Inoki Bom-Ba-Ye, after which Aoki again taunted controversially his opponent and the crowd with a middle finger, while Yamamoto had to be restrained by his cornermen.
+Shinya left the arena without putting down the taunt.
 Aoki defended his title against Koji Ando at ONE Championship 28: Warrior's Quest on May 22, 2015.

 RIZIN Fighting Federation

-Rizin Fighting Federation announced Aoki would compete on December 29, 2015 against Kazushi Sakuraba in the main event of their inaugural event.
+Rizin Fighting Federation announced Aoki would compete on December 29, 2015, against Kazushi Sakuraba in the main event of their inaugural event.
 He won the fight via TKO at 5:56 in the first round after Sakuraba's corner threw in the towel.